Doctor consulting about the WID® easy Test

 Endocervical carcinomas cannot be detected during visual inspection using a speculum.
 Furthermore, these do not lead to an increased endometrial thickness and also remain inconspicuous in cytology.

-In a case-control study, the WID®-easy test detected 21 of 22 cervical carcinomas and thus achieved a sensitivity of 95%.
+In a case-control study, the WID®-easy test detected 21 of 22 cervical carcinomas, giving it a sensitivity of 95 %

 (Schreiberhuber et al., International Journal of Cancer, 2022).